-JUDGMENT OF THE COURT OF FIRST INSTANCE (Second Chamber) 19 September 2001 \ applicant,
+JUDGMENT OF THE COURT OF FIRST INSTANCE (Second Chamber) 19 September 2001

-In Case T-337/99,
+In Case T-30/00,

 Henkel KGaA, established in Düsseldorf (Germany), represented by H.F.
-Wissel and C. Osterrieth, lawyers, with an address for service in Luxembourg, defendant,
+Wissel and C. Osterrieth, lawyers, with an address for service in Luxembourg,

+applicant,

+v

 Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM), represented by A. von Mühlendahl, D. Schennen and S. Laitinen, acting as Agents,

-\ Language of the case: German.
+defendant.
+Language of the case: German.

-APPLICATION brought against the decision of the Third Board of Appeal of the Office for Harmonisation in the Internal Market (Trade Marks and Designs) of 21 September 1999 (Case R-73/1999-3), which was notified to the applicant on 28 September 1999, composed of: A.W.H.
-Meij, President, A. Potocki and J. Pirrung, Judges, having regard to the application lodged at the Court Registry on 26 November 1999, having regard to the response lodged at the Court Registry on 17 February 2000, further to the hearing on 5 April 2001, gives the following
+APPLICATION brought against the decision of the Third Board of Appeal of the Office for Harmonisation in the Internal Market (Trade Marks and Designs) of 25 November 1999 (Case R 75/1999-3), which was notified to the applicant on 10 December 1999, composed of: A.W.H.
+Meij, President, A. Potocki and J. Pirrung, Judges, having regard to the application lodged at the Court Registry on 16 February 2000, having regard to the response lodged at the Court Registry on 4 May 2000, further to the hearing on 5 April 2001, c 1 gives the tol lowing